-(Please, wait until your classmates have set the IP configuration)
+(Please, wait until your classmates have set their own IP configuration)

-Use the ping command to send ICMP echo requests to other IP addresses in the provided list.
+Use the ping command to send ICMP echo requests to other IP addresses in your class.

+'''

+ping ...

-ping ... ping ...
+ping ...

+'''

 Check that you are able to reach other virtual servers on the same IPv4 network, but not in the other IPv4 network.
+If your student number is even you are able to reach only even numbers classmates.